Finding an Article using Environment Complete

 Looking Articles on a Topic

-Enter fossil fuel and climate change as shown in the figure below (see search live).
+Enter fossil fuel in the first textbox and climate change in the second (live search).

 Using the singular form will allow the system to search for the plural and possessive forms automatically.
 To search the exact phrase, use "".
 To perform a more limited search, use a subject search instead of keyword or select any item in the limit your Results section.
 The Peer Review checkbox was selected for this search.

-- View the Abstract without Leaving the Search Results - If you are unsure if a title is relevant, you can hover over to view the beginning of the abstract.
+- View the Abstract without Leaving the Search Results - If you are unsure if a title is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
 The window also revels the first few subject terms.

 - Finding Subject Terms